rodrigo-galba/fibonacci-api/README.md

 # Fibonacci API

-Simple API to calculate Fibonacci series for a given number.
+Awesome Simple API to calculate Fibonacci series for a given number.
+This API can be deployed on a serverless cluster using AWS Fargate.

 ## Stack